jewettaij/moltemplate/doc/doc_genpoly_lt.md

              genpoly_modify_lt.py program to add modifications to the polymer later.
 (That program supports the "-bond btype a1 a2 i1 i2" argument allowing you to specify monomer indices i1, i2.)

+    -bond a1 a2
+             Add a bond between successive monomers between atoms named a1, a2.
+	     Here we omit the bond's type.
+Omitting the bond's type is allowed if you are using a force field (like OPLSAA), which looks up bond types according to rules defined in the force field.

     -angle atype a1 a2 a3 i1 i2 i3
              Add a 3-body angle interaction between atoms a1 a2 a3 in monomers